Biography and Purpose

 Welcome to the greatest and most interesting blog on the Internet!

-I am a perpetual student of the sciences and mathematics and spend most of my time at Cafe Pamplona.
+I am a perpetual student of the sciences and mathematics and spent most of my time during the last several years at Caffetto House, but I am excited to depart to (the) California/UCLA (region).
 I occasionally teach other subjects at local schools, and so math/science is more like an obsessive hobby than my official subject.
 Certain people look down their noses upon local institutions, but they will here be vanquished.
 However, the views in this blog do not represent any of the institutions I have worked for.
 I am inspired especially by coming from a family with ancestors who were influential in science, especially physics.

 PURPOSE